 Conditions and the Needs Associated with Obese Young Adults with LD and the factors influencing these conditions and needs

 Young adults (or middle aged adults) are those aged 18-25 years, and are just transitioning from adolescence to adulthood.
 From time immemorial, it has been believed that middle aged adults are the most affected with obesity.
 However, research has identified an increasing trend of obesity among young adults especially those in university and collages (Anderson et al, 2003).
 According to Butler et al (2004), most young adults undergo various life changes such as becoming more independent, going to college or university, developing new relationships, starting to work, cohabitating and possibly marrying, and child rearing.
 These changes are characterised by a feeling of displacement, whereby the young adult feels like they have lost or disunited with their identity especially when they leave the family context to venture into new life experiences (Scanclon et al, 2007).
 But, Aucott et al (2014) observe that these key changes expose the young adults to the vulnerabilities of energy imbalance, leading to significant weight gain which may not be of specific concern to them at that time but may later accumulate.
 Besides, the psychological, biological and social interaction of various factors within this age may expose them to the vulnerability of risky behaviour.
 Hamilton et al (2007) also argue that it is at this age that individuals face the problem of unequal opportunities, exposing those already vulnerable to more risks.
 Young adults with intellectual disability (ID) are more prone to obesity that the general population.
 A previous report by Sainsbury’s Centre for Mental Health found a higher rate of obesity prevalence among people with LD (28.3%) compared to people without such disabilities (20.4%) (Biswas et al, 2019).
 Yamaki (2005) also conducted a cross-sectional study among 3499 non-institutionalised Americans with learning disability and found a 34.6% of obesity prevalence among them.
 Similarly, a study by Bhaumik et al (2008) found more prevalence of obesity among people with mild to moderate LD compared to those with severe LD.
 The results also found more prevalence of obesity among women (22.7%) than among men (15%) with LD.
 Against this background, the main aim of this essay is to explore the role of disability nurses in caring for obese young adults with learning disabilities.
 The main body of the essay will cover a range of issues.
 First, there will be coverage of the condition and the needs associated with obesity among young adults with learning disabilities.
 Next, the essay will explore the sociological, biological, psychological, moral and ethical considerations that influence the identified needs of obese youths with LD and their families.
-Lastly, the essay will explore evidence-based approaches that could be implemented by the learning disability nurse to meet the needs.
+Lastly, the essay will explore evidence-based approaches that could be implemented by the learning disability nurse to meet the needs, with particular emphasis on the role of healthcare dissertation help in guiding research and practice.

+Conditions and the Needs Associated with Obese Young Adults with LD and the factors influencing these conditions and needs